wdharri2/wdharri2/README.md

 My public key is included in this repository for secure communication.

 ### 📄 Resume
-Feel free to review my resume at [tinyurl.com/wdhresume](https://tinyurl.com/wdhresume).
+Message me through LinkedIn for access to my resume.

 ### 💼 LinkedIn
 Connect with me on LinkedIn: [Willie Harris](https://www.linkedin.com/in/willie-harrisjr/)